Military history of the United States: Modernization

-Banana Wars (1898–1935)
+Latin American interventions (1898–1935)

 Banana Wars is an informal term for the minor intervention in Latin America from 1898 until 1935.
 These include military presence in Cuba, Panama with the Panama Canal Zone, Haiti (1915–1935), Dominican Republic (1916–1924) and Nicaragua (1912–1925; 1926–1933).
 The U.S. Marine Corps began to specialize in long-term military occupation of these countries, primarily to safeguard customs revenues which were the cause of local civil wars.
 For example, in May 1912, during the Negro Rebellion by Afro-Cuban rebels, President William H. Taft sent 1,292 men to Cuba to protect the American-owned sugarcane plantations and their associated properties, as well as copper mines, railroads, and trains.
 The rebellion occurred primarily in Oriente Province.
 In the end, between 3,000 and 6,000 Afro-Cubans, including civilians were killed by the Cuban Army during the suppression of the rebellion which was completed by July 1912.
 The rebels attacked the Marines only once, at El Cuero, but were repulsed without casualties on either side.

-Hispaniola

-Banditry and guerrilla resistance was endemic throughout the period of occupation.
+Banditry and guerrilla resistance during the Banana Wars was endemic.
 U.S. Marine losses in the Dominican Republic, 1916–1922, totaled 17 killed, 54 dead, 55 wounded (from a peak strength of 3,000).
 The Marines inflicted about 1,000 Dominican casualties.
 The most serious insurgencies occurred in Haiti, where some 5,000 rough mountaineers of the north, called Cacos, rebelled in 1915–17, losing 200 killed, to Marine losses of 3 KIA, 18 WIA, of 2,029 deployed.
 In 1918, the Cacos, angered by the Marine-enforced practice of corvée (forced labor), followed the leadership of Charlemagne Peralte and Benoit Batraville into rebellion again, against the 1,500-man 1st Marine Brigade and the 2,700-man Haitian Gendarmerie.
 The rebellion lasted for more than 19 months, 17 October 1918 – 19 May 1920.
 Both Caco leaders were killed in battle, along with at least 2,004 of their men.
 The Marines lost 28 slain in action and the Gendarmerie lost 70 killed.

-Moro Rebellion (1899–1913)

-The Moro Rebellion was an armed insurgency between Muslim Filipino tribes in the southern Philippines between 1899 and 1913.
-Pacification was never complete as sporadic antigovernment insurgency continues into the 21st century, with American advisors helping the Philippine government forces.